Aviah/one-click-django-polls-tutorial/tutorial_part7.md

 Templates are typicallly used to generate a web page: once the view has the  data for the response, it can pass this data with a template to django.
 Django renders the template, and sends the complete page to the web server.

-**Logic**: Templates have some logic, with the django templates language and templates tags.
-You can add your own tags and filters.It's not always clear where to put the logic: in the template? or in Python, in views, forms, models?
+**Logic**: Templates have some logic, with the django templates language and templates tags, and templates can also handle some Python objects.
+You can even add your own tags and filters.
+It's not always clear where to put the logic: in the template? or in Python, in views, forms, models?
 This is mainly a developer preference issue: sometimes it's easier to add things right in the template, sometimes the template logic becomes complicated and it's easier to implement it in Python.
-As a rule of thumb, if some logic, rules or calculation repeat throughout the django app, or require a lot of parameters, better to implment in Python, and pass the results to the template in the context dictionary.
+As a rule of thumb, if some logic, rules or calculation repeat throughout the django app, or require a lot of parameters, better to implment it in Python, and pass the results to the template in the context dictionary.

-**Hierarchy:** The common pattern is to define a base template, with the general structure of the page, the refernces to the external libraries (jQuery etc), and then extend the  base template to other templates.
-Each template defines just the specific blocks it needs to change or add to the base template.
-All the other features come from the base template.
+**Hierarchy:** The common pattern is to define a base template, with the general structure of the page and the globaly available features, with the references to the external libraries (jQuery etc).
+Then extend the  base template to other templates.
+Each template defines just the specific blocks it needs to change or add to in the base template.
+All the other features come from the base template as is.

 ## URL Resolvers
 Django maps each url to a specific view.
-By resolving a url django can find the correct view by a url, and also the opposite: create a url for a given view, with reverse.
+By resolving a url django can find the correct view by a url, and also the opposite: create a url for a given view, with `reverse` in python, or a `url` tag in forms.

 ## Context Processors